Aomori’s Top 3 Ponds: Jigokunuma, Suirennuma & Tsuta Nananuma

 Important: Please don’t go beyond any signboards that say “危険なのでこれ以降立ち入り禁止”.
 Those signboards are there for a very good reason.
 If you don’t want your Japan trip to start or end with you being in the hospital or, worse, death, please adhere to the signboards at all costs.

-Other Seasons At Jigoku-Numa
+Other Seasons at Jigoku-Numa

 jigoku-numa pond aomori